by Jonas E. Alexis

-Unless those people drop their subversive movement and embrace Logos in all its manifestation, most specifically in the moral and political realm, they are still going to be contrary to all men.
+Unless those people drop their subversive movement and embrace Logos in all its manifestations, most specifically in the moral and political realm, they are still going to be contrary to all men.

 Again, was Putin right in saying that the United States is a threat to Russia?
 Ideologically, yes.